 Lewis Edson Waterman created the organization in New York in 1884.
 The American business folded, but the French subsidiary in Paris is still in business producing superior pens modestly priced between £20 and £200 with a three-year warranty.
 Pens include Rollerball’s, ballpoints, and iconic fountain pens.

 Walter A. Sheaffer was the founder bearing his name in America in 1912, like so many other fine pen manufacturers he was a jeweller by trade.
-The Cross pen company acquired Sheaffer pens in 2014 and now comes under their umbrella.
+The Cross corporation acquired Sheaffer in 2014 and now comes under their umbrella.
 China manufactures the product lines.

 In 1924 they applied a trademark white dot to their clip indicating a forever warranty against defect.
 For a while limited warranties of one to three years were standard, but from September 2019 offered a lifelong warranty on their goods.